citp/privacy-policy-historical/u/ut/uts/utsouthwestern.edu.md

-> *The following text is extracted and transformed from the utsouthwestern.edu privacy policy that was archived on 2014-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140622111242id_/http%3A//www.utsouthwestern.edu/legal/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the utsouthwestern.edu privacy policy that was archived on 2014-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141221051519id_/http%3A//www.utsouthwestern.edu/legal/privacy-policy.html) for the most accurate reproduction.*

-# Legal: Privacy Policy - UT Southwestern Medical Center, Dallas, TX
+# Privacy Policy: Legal - UT Southwestern, Dallas, Texas

 The University of Texas Southwestern Medical Center (UT Southwestern) maintains this website as a public service.
 UT Southwestern is dedicated to protecting the privacy of visitors to this website and does not actively share visitors’ personal information.